Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

 Let us notice that when $p=1$, \eqref{oursystem} becomes the following fourth order equation,

-In this sense, the Gross--Pitaevskii nonlinearity is the more natural strong coupling term such that \eqref{oursystem} generalizes \eqref{scalarsystem}.
-Our objective is to present a classification results for both non-singular and singular solutions to our conformally invariant system.
+In this sense, the Gross--Pitaevskii nonlinearity is the more natural coupling term such that \eqref{oursystem} generalizes \eqref{scalarsystem}.
+Our objective is to present classification results for both non-singular and singular solutions to our conformally invariant system \eqref{oursystem}.

-Our first main result on \eqref{oursystem} is motivated by the fundamental classification theorem due to C. S. Lin \cite[Theorem~1.3]{MR1611691} for solutions to \eqref{scalarsystem} with a removable singularity at the origin \begin{theoremletter} Let $u$ be a nonnegative non-singular solution to \eqref{scalarsystem}.
+Our first main result is motivated by the fundamental classification theorem due to C. S. Lin \cite[Theorem~1.3]{MR1611691} (see also X. Xu \cite[Theorem~1.1]{MR1769247}) for positive solutions to \eqref{scalarsystem} with a removable singularity at the origin, which can be stated as follows \begin{theoremletter} Let $u$ be a nonnegative non-singular solution to \eqref{scalarsystem}.
 Then, there exist $x_0\in\mathbb{R}^n$ and $\mu>0$ such that $u$ is radially symmetric about $x_0$ and

 Let us call $u_{x_0,\mu}$ a fourth order spherical solution. \end{theoremletter} This $(n+1)$-parameter family of solutions can also be regarded as maximizers for the Sobolev embedding theorem $\mathcal{D}^{2,2}(\mathbb{R}^n)\hookrightarrow L^{2^{**}}(\mathbb{R}^n)$, that is,